amvitkus/Upgraded-Robofriends/README.md

 # robofriends
-A simple React project tutorial from Udemy that covers some basics of React
+A simple React project from Udemy that covers some basics of React.
+Created while learning web development.

 To run the project: